MarlinFirmware/MarlinDocumentation/articles/gcode/movement.md

 ---
 layout: articles

+toc:
+  selectors: 'h1,h2'

 meta:
   title:        'Movement'
-  description:  'Marlin supports a rich subset of G-Code.'
+  description:  'List all the Marlin supported g-code related with movement'
-  categories:   [ features, gcode ]
+  categories:   [ gcode, needs-review ]

-toc:
-  selectors: 'h1,h2'
 ---
 ## G0
 In Marlin `G0` is exactly the same as [G1](#g1).